aletheon/eleutherios-website/README.md

 ------------ Service (Healthcare worker)
 ```

-In this example, Eleutherios is scaling or serializing the customer request, forum or conversation about food.
-Services (people or business) participate or subscribe to the conversation, where they feel their energy can be used.
+In this example, Eleutherios is scaling or serializing the customer request, forum or conversation, that services (people or business) are having about food, not the service or work, that they provide.
+People or businesses, still provide the same service or work in the world, but within the relevant forum or conversation.

 #### Features: